GED/HiSET classes are starting soon. Night classes will start at Mt. Juliet Middle School in August. Call 615-443-8731 to schedule your appointment.

 Arts Alliance of Middle Tennessee’s Summer Fest Concert Series continues at 6 p.m., Saturday, Aug.
 9, on the Stage at Charlie Daniels Park, 1075 Charlie Daniels Pkwy., Mt.
 Juliet.
 The Jazz Alliance Big Band will perform big band, swing and popular favorite songs.
 The free concert is sponsored by Tennessee Sports Medicine and Orthopaedics, Sportho, David W. Hayes EA, CFP Financial Products and Services and Gary Rabideau at Crye-Leike Realtors.
 Bring a picnic, blanket or chair.
 For information, call Gary at 615-415-1740.

 AARP Chapter 5023 will celebrate 20 years with community banquet to be held from 5 until 7 p.m., Saturday, Aug.
 9, at the Lebanon Senior Center at 670 Coles Ferry Pike.
 A donation of $10 will be accepted.
-Guest speaker will be Ruth Wharton.
+Guest speaker will be Wallace Alsup, former director of the center until he retired.
 Contact any member or Betty Cantrell, president, at 449-0311, for tickets or information.
+Deadline to purchase tickets is Friday, Aug.
+1. Tickets will not be sold at the door.

 Wilson County Democratic Women will meet at 6:30 p.m., Tuesday, Aug.
 12, at the Wilson County Democratic Party Headquarters, 308 East Main Street, Lebanon.
 Bring items needed to use at the headquarters.